contao-bootstrap/layout/README.md

 $ php composer.phar require contao-bootstrap/layout~2.0@beta
 ```

-### Standard edition
+### Symfony application

-Without the contao manager you also have to register the bundle
+If you use Contao in a symfony application without contao/manager-bundle, you have to register following bundles
+manually:

 ```php